gargargarrick/seiran/README.md

 When you use the `import` command, you'll first be prompted to make sure you really meant to do that -- it could take a long time and add quite a large number of bookmarks to your database (and may still have bugs as well).
 If you're OK with that, type `y` for yes.

-Next, Seiran supports importation from both Firefox (and derivatives, like IceCat) and the [OneTab](https://www.one-tab.com/) browser add-on.
+Next, Seiran supports importation from existing Seiran databases, Firefox (and derivatives, like IceCat), the [OneTab](https://www.one-tab.com/) browser add-on.
 You'll be asked which one you want to import bookmarks from.

 ### Firefox et al.